pfouque06/koa-typescript-restfull-api/README.md

 - dotenv for hiding env properties
 - moment for better date type handling

+the application rely on a local mysql database.

 ts-node-dev is used in development lifecycle.
 Use "npm run dev" command to start the application.

 it will soon be hosted and will run live as soon as possible with ts-node